The Annexation of Territory in War: Answer to Dr Meir Finkel, Part 3

 Dr Finkel seems to have forgotten about the 365Km2 known as the Gaza Strip.
 In 2005, Hamas’s enemy cleared itself out without Hamas firing a shot.
 In 2006, Hamas occupied the territory, cleared it of the enemy’s collaborator, defended it against counterattack, and used it to reduce the threat of infiltration.
 It occupied the territory and held it for eighteen years.
 For those entire eighteen years, it used the territory to attack Israel relentlessly, and humiliating Israel by forcing her citizens to scurry into bomb shelters any time of day or night in their own land, in other words, effectively "clear it of the enemy" without occupying it.

 “This asymmetry is especially important when it comes to firepower,” writes Dr Finkel, but firepower is not the only asymmetry.
 The real, and determining, asymmetry is in favour of Hamas.
 That is the asymmetry of propaganda.
-Within twenty-four hours of perpetrating the Simchat Torah massacre, the propaganda war started swinging decisively to Hamas’s advantage.
+Within twenty-four hours of perpetrating the massacre on October 7, the propaganda war started swinging decisively to Hamas’s advantage.
 In the months since then, that asymmetry has only increased.
-Despite Hamas's unspeakable barbarism on 7 October, it has the United Nations and almost the entire world behind it.
-Hamas has the government of the United States holding its own ally, Israel, back.
+Despite Hamas's unspeakable barbarism on October 7, it has the United Nations and almost the entire world behind it.
+Hamas has the government of the United States under Joe Biden holding its own ally, Israel, back.
 Think about that.
 Palestinian propaganda has busted the US’s “ironclad commitment” to Israel.
 The Palestinian propaganda war is not new.
-It has been developing over six decades.
+It has been developing over eight decades, since the UN made them refugees in perpetuity.
 And while the current propaganda tsunami was being readied, what was Israel doing?
 Hasbara!

-So absurd has this propaganda asymmetry become, that everything Israel proves as fact is immediately and universally dismissed as irrelevant, while everything the Palestinians assert, no matter how preposterous, is immediately and universally imbued with paramount importance.
+So absurd has this propaganda asymmetry become, that everything Israel proves as fact is immediately and universally ignored and drowned out, while everything the Palestinians assert, no matter how preposterous, is immediately and universally imbued with paramount importance.
 Veracity is the essence of hasbara and Palestinian propaganda has made veracity itself irrelevant.
 No matter what firepower asymmetry Israel possesses, Palestinian propaganda asymmetry has rendered that firepower as deadly to Israel as it is to the Palestinians.

 Dr Finkel advises his readers as follows: